 Are we taking the proper place in the social order with our horses?

-2. Does your horse look to another member of the herd for these needs and considers you beneath him in the order?
+2. Does your horse look to another member of the herd for these needs and consider you beneath him in the order?

 Treats cannot buy a horse’s allegiance.
 There is a time for treats and there is a time the comfort of our presence with them is their reward and their desire to be with us outweighs everything else.